Palm Beach and West Palm Beach Securities Litigation & Arbitration Lawyer

 Recently, many states, including Florida, have enacted new elder abuse legislation to strengthen the laws and protections for our growing elderly population.
 This new legislation imposes more responsibility on financial institutions to monitor and report suspicious account activity in accounts owned by elderly clients.

-The Wolper Law Firm understands that many Financial Advisors in West Palm Beach and Palm Beach are honest, thoughtful and diligent students of the financial markets.
+The Wolper Law Firm, P.A. understands that many Financial Advisors in West Palm Beach and Palm Beach are honest, thoughtful and diligent students of the financial markets.
 Many Financial Advisors provide comprehensive guidance to their customers and are “value added.”
 Notwithstanding their efforts, Financial Advisors may still find themselves with regulatory or compliance problems.

 The financial markets are cyclical and go through periods of appreciation followed by periods of decline.
 If a Financial Advisor correctly allocates his or her client’s portfolio, it should be protected against significant fluctuations in value.
 However, a client may still file a customer complaint against the Financial Advisor, which remains on their CRD unless and until is expunged through a formal expungement proceeding filed with the Financial Industry Regulatory Authority (FINRA).
-The Wolper Law Firm can help West Palm Beach and Palm Beach Financial Advisors navigate these complex issues when they arise and even assist in the expungement of unwarranted complaints from their Form U-4 disclosure documents maintained with the Central Registration Depository, or CRD.
+The Wolper Law Firm, P.A. can help West Palm Beach and Palm Beach Financial Advisors navigate these complex issues when they arise and even assist in the expungement of unwarranted complaints from their Form U-4 disclosure documents maintained with the Central Registration Depository, or CRD.
 Matt Wolper has handled expungements for Financial Advisors all over the country.

 Separately, when a West Palm Beach and Palm Beach Financial Advisor becomes at odds with his or her employing brokerage firm, it is necessary that an attorney is consulted and retained.
 This often occurs when the brokerage firm eliminates a line of business that is crucial to the Financial Advisors’ financial well-being.
 It also occurs when the brokerage firm makes promises to Financial Advisors in order to lure them from competitors.
 These promises can include money, assistants, or access to certain trading desks and products.
 If the brokerage firm retracts its promises, and leaves the Financial Advisor in an untenable position, counseling with a securities attorney at an early stage is critical.
 This conduct by the employing brokerage firm may constitute a violation of the employment laws, including anti-discrimination statutes, and wage and hour statutes.
 It may also rise to the level of constructive discharge or wrongful termination.